ARION

 When it rose up again, it held one of the pale green, grapefruit-like water plants that Will Andresen likened to a woman’s bosom.
 A single root dangled beneath it, and for just a moment, the creature’s gaze focused far out into the distance before giving its head a brief shake.
 Kate smiled at that, having once shared the feeling that thing had just experienced.
 What she did not understand, however, was why it grabbed that pliable plant specifically.
 Was it a source of food for it, or maybe pierced, the plant could be a water container of sort to quench its thirst.

-She watched the whatsit methodically wrap the twelve-inch dangling root around one of its four wrists and then held it up against its body with that hand.
+She watched the whatsit methodically wrap the foot-long, dangling root around one of its four wrists and then held it up against its body with that hand.
 Odd.
 Once done, the creature returned to the fence, but did nothing more than hold the water orb and stare back in through at the lioness.

 Kate put her hands on her hips, twitching her tail, and wondered what that was about.
 However, feeling like Ken, she was at a loss for anything else to do at this time.
 The creature had made no acts of aggression, and since arriving at the fence, it was now more focused on her than it had been with the children.
 Even its fuzzy, cup-like ears seemed trained right at her.